RaghavaGVSS/RaghavaGVSS/README.md

 This a Payment Gateway(Instamojo) integrated LMS appliaction.
 This app is developed using Flask.
-App containing Admin and Student roles along with mysql databases connection
+App containing Admin and Student roles along with mysql databases connection.